· 4 min read

 • Country: Turkey, the variety-in-one-roll reading of the grilled wrap

-Ordering it is a small negotiation at the counter, conducted in shorthand while the grill works behind the glass.
+Ordering it is a short negotiation at the counter, conducted in shorthand while the grill works behind the glass.
 Acılı mı? settles the chili, whether a spoon of ezme or a shake of pul biber goes in.
 Soğanlı mı? settles the raw onion, which some skip and some want heaped.
 A nod at the cone and a point at the skewers tells the cook which way to weight the mix, and a regular will ask the house to lean it döner-heavy or build it around the köfte by name.
 The garlic sauce and the ayran are assumed unless waved off.
 None of it is written; all of it is understood.

 The roll and the grill